-New York City fared well during the Emmy nominations Thursday morning, with “Saturday Night Live” and other shows with local ties dominating the list.
+New York City fared well during this year's Emmy nominations, with “Saturday Night Live” and other shows with local ties dominating the list.

 “SNL” received 22 nods this year, a tie with HBO’s “Westworld.”
 The NBC late-night sketch show received several nominations for its cast and guest roles, including one for Alec Baldwin’s memorable Donald Trump impression.